RALtoday City Guide Play Banner

 Table of Contents

-From quick and easy loops around town to drives that take you to fantastic lakes and mountainous areas, the Triangle has so many options to hit the trail.
+From quick and easy loops around town to short drives that take you to fantastic lakes and mountainous areas, the Triangle has so many options to hit the trail.
 So lace up your hiking boots, because we’ve compiled a hiking guide for the Raleigh area with 20 routes and trails to help you plan your next adventure and experience breathtaking views.

 Note: While parks and trails may be listed as open, we recommend checking park websites before visiting for further info, current trail conditions, and safest practices for the area.